-- MRI does not cause pain. - Some patients who have an MRI in an enclosed unit may feel confined or uneasy (claustrophobic).
+- MRI does not cause pain. - Some patients may feel confined or uneasy (claustrophobic) when they are inside the MRI unit.
 Please tell the doctor who referred you for the MRI if you are claustrophobic.
-You may receive medicine to help you relax. - You may notice a warm feeling in the area where the pictures are taken.
+We may give you medicine to help you relax.

+- You may notice a warm feeling in the area where the pictures are taken.
 This is normal.
-If it bothers you, please tell the technologist.

-- You will hear loud tapping or knocking noises during the scan.
+If it bothers you, please tell the technologist. - You will hear loud tapping or knocking noises during the scan.
 We will provide earplugs and headphones with music to help block some of these sounds. - If a contrast injection is needed, you may feel discomfort or coolness at the injection site.